 There are, of course, qualifications.
-Namely, the entrepreneur needs to show that this startup has “significant potential for rapid growth and job creation.”
-In order to do that, DHS will look for several things.
+Namely, the entrepreneur needs to show that this startup has “significant potential for rapid growth and job creation” in order to be eligible for parole under the international entrepreneur rule.
+In order to do that, DHS will look for several things:

 - The business has received at least $250,000 from certain U.S. investors; or

 - The business has received at least $100,000 in awards or grants from certain government entities; or

 - You can show some capital investment or government awards/grants and can provide additional evidence of the “significant potential for rapid growth and job creation” through this business.

 In Addition to Meeting at Least One of These Criterion, You Must Be Able to Prove the Following:

 - This is a new business (less than five years old) that has been operating lawfully since its creation;

 - The business will likely have rapid growth and will create jobs in the US; and

 - Has at least a 10 percent ownership in the business;

 - Is actively involved in the businesses’ operations; and